-During the first quarter, the Company completed and filed the application for FDA approval of its Next Generation Caldolor product featuring an improved package and formulation.
-Cumberland continued to advance its study of Caldolor in patients ranging from newborn to six months of age.
-The Company also learned that Caldolor was approved for sale in India during the first quarter.
+Cumberland also continued to advance its study of Caldolor in patients ranging from newborn to six months of age.
+Earlier this year, Caldolor was approved for sale in India.
 Cumberland is preparing for the launch of the brand with its partner for that market.